Skip to main content

 How to Find a Drug Store in Japan

+(くすり / kusuri)—This kanji means "medicine," and you'll see it everywhere.
+Many of Japan's biggest drug stores display it in giant yellow signs visible from blocks away.
 If you see it on a smaller storefront, it often means a pharmacy where prescriptions are filled.
 You can still walk in and ask questions—many sell a limited selection of OTC items—but for most everyday needs, head to the larger chain stores instead.

 The Main Chains

-You’ll find familiar names across Japan: Matsumoto Kiyoshi, Welcia, Cosmos, Seki, and Aoki.
-These stores are Japan’s version of CVS or Walgreens—stocked with everything from medicine, toiletries, and makeup to pet food, baby supplies, women’s and elderly hygiene products, supplements, and cleaning goods.
+You'll find familiar names across Japan: Matsumoto Kiyoshi, Welcia, Cosmos, Seki, and Aoki.
+These stores are Japan's version of CVS or Walgreens—stocked with everything from medicine, toiletries, and makeup to pet food, baby supplies, women's and elderly hygiene products, supplements, and cleaning goods.
 Some even carry a small grocery section.
+Not all branches have a licensed pharmacist on site, but staff can usually help with common questions.
+In some areas you might get lucky and find someone who speaks English—but don't count on it, especially outside big cities.

 Convenience Stores

-Japan’s konbini (convenience stores) are the true “jack of all trades.”
+Japan's konbini (convenience stores) are the true "jack of all trades."
 They stock a little bit of everything—masks, tissues, sunscreen, hand sanitizers, hangover drinks, chapstick, and even small first-aid items.
 Read here for information on all the hidden services at the konbini and how it can best serve you!
+What they don't have (for now) are over-the-counter (OTC) medicines like Bufferin, EVE, or allergy pills.
+As of 2025–2026, these are still considered higher-risk products that legally require the presence of a pharmacist or a registered seller.

 That said, the rules are changing.
 By spring 2027, new regulations will allow certain OTC drugs to be sold in places like convenience stores under remote pharmacist supervision—possibly through vending machines or special kiosks.
 Stores will need to meet new registration and safety standards before doing so.
+If you're planning to visit Japan after 2027, you might be able to grab painkillers or cold medicine at the konbini along with your coffee.
+Until then, the drugstore remains your best friend.

 Language Toolkit

-When you enter any kind of CVS-like drugstore in Japan almost everything will be in Japanese—big signs by the shelves, the labels themselves, and the staff’s English will be limited.
+When you enter any kind of CVS-like drugstore in Japan almost everything will be in Japanese—big signs by the shelves, the labels themselves, and the staff's English will be limited.
 If you need guidance you are going to need some language in your arsenal.
-Let’s go over some vocab first, and then we will go over some phrases and how to ask or things.
+Let's go over some vocab first, and then we will go over some phrases and how to ask for things.

 Most signage and labels are in Japanese.
 A little vocab goes a long way.
 The menus drop down.